-[ST] section "Authentication failure handling (FIA\AFL.1)" defines FIA\AFL.1 in which FIA\AFL.1.2 states that when the defined number of unsuccessful authentication attempts has been met, the TSF shall lock the account.
+As stated in [ST] section Authentication failure handling (FIA\AFL.1) defines FIA\AFL.1 in which FIA\AFL.1.2 states that when the defined number of unsuccessful authentication attempts has been met, the TSF shall lock the account.

-[CCECG]\d, chapter 5 "Configure the printer", section "System and network settings", subsection "Account policy" provides guidance for configuring account policy settings including setting the maximum login attempts and account lockout.
-The instructions include steps for enabling account lockout for the local administrator account, entering a value in the range of 3-10 in the maximum attempts field, as specified in the SFR FIA\AFL.1 from [ST]\d.
+[CCECG]\d, chapter 5 Configure the printer, section System and network settings, subsection Account policy provides guidance for configuring account policy settings including setting the maximum login attempts and account lockout.
+The instructions include steps for enabling account lockout for the local administrator account.

-Assurance Activity AA-FIA AFL.1-ATE-01
+Assurance Activity AA-FIA\AFL.1-ATE-01

-- The evaluator shall check to ensure that the subsequent authentication attempts do not succeed by the behavior according to the actions defined in the SFR when unsuccessful authentication attempts reach the status defined in the SFR. - 2.
-The evaluator shall check to ensure that authentication attempts succeed when conditions to re-enable authentication attempts are defined in the SFR and when the conditions are fulfilled. - 3.
+The evaluator shall check to ensure that the subsequent authentication attempts do not succeed by the behavior according to the actions defined in the SFR when unsuccessful authentication attempts reach the status defined in the SFR.

+- 2. The evaluator shall check to ensure that authentication attempts succeed when conditions to re-enable authentication attempts are defined in the SFR and when the conditions are fulfilled. - 3.
 The evaluator shall perform the tests 1 and 2 described above for all the targeted authentication methods when there are multiple Internal Authentication methods (e.g., password authentication, biometric authentication). - 4.
 The evaluator shall perform the tests 1 and 2 described above for all interfaces when there are multiple interfaces (e.g., operation panel, Web interfaces) that implement authentication attempts.

-Table 6: Tests mapped to interfaces
+Table 5: Tests mapped to interfaces

 Test Number Interface Test description Test 1 Control Panel The lockout-policy was configured to three attempts.
-The evaluator the entered wrong password three times on the Control Panel and the account became locked.
+The evaluator then entered wrong password three times on the Control Panel and the account was locked.
 Then checked logs that showed that account was locked.
 Then tried to log in with correct password using Control Panel and EWS, and failed as expected.
 EWS The lockout-policy was configured to three attempts.
-The evaluator then entered wrong password three times using EWS interface (web GUI) and the account became locked.
-He then checked the logs and saw that the account had been locked.
+The evaluator then entered wrong password three times using EWS interface (web GUI) and the account was locked.
+The evaluator then checked the logs and saw that the account had been locked.
 Afterwards, the evaluator tried to authenticate with the correct password and failed since the account was locked, as expected.
-REST The lockout-policy was configured to three attempts.
-The evaluator the sent commands to the REST interface using different (wrong) password three times.
-He then observed that the syslog recorded that user accound had been locked.
+RESTful The lockout-policy was configured to three attempts.
+The evaluator then sent commands to the RESTful interface using different (wrong) passwords three times.
+The evaluator then observed that the syslog recorded that user account had been locked.
 Afterwards, the evaluator tried to authenticate with the correct password and failed since the account was locked, as expected.
-Test 2 Control Panel The evaluator configured the account lockout timer to 60 seconds, the entered wrong password three times on the Control Panel which locke the account.
-He then waited 60 seconds and entered the correct password and successfully logged into the system.
-EWS The evaluator configured the account lockout timer to 60 seconds, the entered wrong password three times using EWS interface (web GUI) which locked the account.
-He then waited 60 seconds and entered th correct password and successfully logged into the system.
-REST The evaluator configured the account lockout timer to 60 seconds, then sent three commands to the REST interface, each using a different (wrong) password.
-He then observed that the syslog recorded that user account had been locked.
-After 60 seconds, the evaluator sent a new command using the correct password and the command was successfully executed.
-Test 3 Not applicable since no extra authentication has been selected in [ST]d.
+Test 2 Control Panel The evaluator configured the account lockout timer to 60 seconds, then entered the wrong password three times which locked the account.
+The evaluator then waited 60 seconds and entered the correct password and successfully logged into the system.
+EWS The evaluator configured the account lockout timer to 60 seconds, then entered the wrong password three times which locked the account.
+The evaluator then waited 60 seconds and entered the correct password and successfully logged into the system.
+RESTful The evaluator configured the account lockout timer to 60 seconds, then sent three commands to the RESTful interface, each using a different (wrong) password.
+The evaluator then observed that the syslog recorded that user account had been locked.
+After 60 seconds, the evaluator sent a new command and used the correct password and the command was successfully executed.

+Test Number Interface Test description

+Test 3 Not applicable since no extra authentication has been selected in [ST]

 Test 4 Please see Test 1 and Test 2.

-2.1.4.2 User attribute definition (FIA ATD.1)
+2.1.4.2 User attribute definition (FIA\ATD.1)